 We wish everyone a healthy and prosperous New Year, and encourage clients to contact their portfolio manager with any investment questions as 2017 unfolds.

-Mr. McFarland is President and Chief Investment Officer of Pennsylvania Trust.
+Mr. McFarland is President, Chief Executive Officer, and Chief Investment Officer of Pennsylvania Trust.

 Disclosure: Data is for informational purposes only and should not be considered as marketing for any Pennsylvania Trust mandate or service and should not be considered a solicitation or an offer to provide any Pennsylvania Trust service in any jurisdiction where it would be unlawful to do so.
 The views expressed represent the opinions of Pennsylvania Trust and are not intended as a forecast or guarantee of future results.
 The sectors, industries, countries and regions discussed herein should not be perceived as investment recommendations and may no longer be held in an account’s portfolio.
 It should not be assumed that investments in any sector, industry, country or region discussed were or will prove profitable.
 Sector/industry weights and country and regional allocations of any particular client may vary based on investment restrictions applicable to the account.
 There may be additional risks associated with international investments.
 International securities may be subject to market/currency fluctuations, investment risks, and other risks involving foreign economic, political, monetary, taxation, auditing and other legal factors.
 These risks may be magnified in emerging markets.
 Pennsylvania Trust believes that transactions in any option, future, commodity, or other derivative product are not suitable for all persons, and that accordingly, clients should be aware of the risks involved in trading such instruments.
 There may be significant risks which should be considered prior to investing.
 All securities trading, whether in stocks, options or other investment vehicles, is speculative in nature and involves substantial risk of loss.
 Indices are unmanaged and not available for direct investment.
 Past performance is no guarantee of future results.